ivandjuricic/docker-django-project-template/README.md

 The command above will create new project under provided path (if no path provided directory will be create with the project name).

+Simple

+`docker-compose up` will run the server.

+Alternatively, Makefile is added to templates with provided commands:
+* startapp
+* runserver
+* migrations
+* migrate
+* createsuperuser
+* createuser
+* shell
+* test
+* teardown